List of Empire characters: Main characters

-A hotshot, Silicon Valley genius-turned-label executive; business wunderkind.
-Ivy League-educated with an edge and a dark secret.
-He is later revealed to be the illegitimate son of Lucious, something he reveals in to the entire Lyon Family while shaming his father to the public.
+Kinglsey is revealed to be the illegitimate son of Lucious, something he reveals in to the entire Lyon Family while shaming his father to the public.
 In the season finale, Kingsley commits suicide.

 Recurring characters

 This is a list of recurring actors and the characters they portrayed in multiple episodes, which were significant roles, sometimes across multiple seasons.
 The characters are listed by the season in which they first appeared.